jennadilullo8/romcom/README.md

  - Developing a good understanding of how query selectors and event handlers work together
  - Creating functionality when the user clicks on a button
+ - How to properly use the property of classList by adding or removing the class of hidden to certain elements

 ## Challenges

  - Understanding which html elements we need for the DOM.
  - Solving merge conflicts
+ - Making sure we as a team are looking through every aspect of the application for bugs

 ## Technologies Used